Siddharth-Singhs/EXL/README.md

 ## Data Visualization

-All the data visualization done for the project can found in the file **Final EXL infographic.ipynb** and certain important visualization done can be found in the Infographic. png
+All the data visualization done for the project can found in the file **Final EXL infographic.ipynb** and certain important visualization done can be found in the Infographic.png

 ## Model